-- Hosted websites have all the maintenance managed by an experienced and expert third party that handle the upkeep, troubleshooting and security for the people who create websites via their service.
+- Hosted websites have all the maintenance managed by an experienced and expert third party that handles the upkeep, troubleshooting, and security for the people who create websites via their service.

 These are the advantages of using Shopify’s platform to build your ecommerce business:

 - You don’t have to worry about your customers’ or your own security

 - You don’t have to monitor your website’s up and down time